 - 3 informational interviews to help students expand their career network and knowledge about the industry.

-- Mid-internship evaluation so that the supervisor and student can check in on the progress of the internship and resolve any issues that have come up.
+- Mid-internship evaluation allowing the supervisor and student to check in on the progress of the internship and resolve any issues that have come up.
 (NOTE: The Internship Coordinator is also available to help with these conversations).

 - A final evaluation by the student and supervisor gives both sides the opportunity to fully reflect on the internship and provide final remarks.

-- Participate in campus events highlighting the students’ summer experience, promoting the program to relevant constituents and gaining public speaking skills.
+- Participate in the SURP/Summer Funding Poster Conference along with any campus events highlighting the students’ summer experience, promoting the program to relevant constituents and gaining public speaking skills.

 - Students who complete the program in good standing will receive a .5 credit notation on their transcript which will be non-cumulative and will not count towards the 32 credits required to graduate.

 The program is made possible through the generosity of alumni, parents, and foundation gifts.
-Students may apply for up to $4,000 for domestic internships and $5,000 for international internships.
-This may be used towards living expenses including but not limited to: housing, transportation, and food.
+Students may apply for up to funding for domestic and international internships.
+The award will be used towards living expenses including but not limited to: housing, transportation, and food.

 Summer Funding Award Descriptions